iainctduncan/papers/source/features_usage.rst

 and the nature of Scheme's lexical scoping.
-This is that Scheme for Max makes it possible to easily specify whether a scheduled function should use values taken from the environment *at the time of scheduling*, or *at the time of execution*.
+This is that Scheme for Max makes it possible to easily specify whether a scheduled function should use values taken from the environment at the time of scheduling, or at the time of execution for which it is scheduled.
-This is not possible in regular Max patching, and while it is technically possible using JavaScript, it is of limited practial used given the timing slop previously discussed for the js object.
+This is not possible in regular Max patching, and while it is technically possible using JavaScript, it is of limited practical use given the problematic levels of jitter one may have with js object.
+(As previously discussed, this is because it is always executing in the low-priority thread.)

-This facilty makes musical algorithms and real-time interaction possible in interesting ways.
-One can, for example, create a patch in which dials or hardware change some musical value.
+This facility makes musical algorithms and real-time interaction possible in interesting ways.
+For example, one might create a patch in which dials or hardware change some musical value.
 This can be captured, so to speak, at scheduling time, such that when the function executes in the future, the value *where the dial was* is used.
 Alternatively, one can